bcollico/Deep-RL-Collision-Avoidance/README.md

 This project implements a scheme for learning collision-avoiding behavior in a two-robot system.
 Following the approach by Yu Fan Chen et. al. in [Decentralized Non-communicating Multiagent Collision Avoidance with Deep Reinforcement Learning](https://arxiv.org/pdf/1609.07845.pdf), we use inverse reinforcement learning on [ORCA](https://gamma.cs.unc.edu/ORCA/publications/ORCA.pdf) example trajectories followed by randomized Deep V-Learning to approximate the optimal collision avoiding value function.

 ### Results
 The value function is visualized using heatmaps where the position of the second robot is fixed on the plane.
-From left to right, the images below show the value function learned from Inverse Reinforcement Learning on ORCA examples, the value funciton learned from Deep V-Learning, the value function of robot 1 changing over time on a representative trajetory.
+From left to right, the images below show the value function learned from Inverse Reinforcement Learning on ORCA examples, the value function learned from Deep V-Learning, the value function of robot 1 changing over time on a representative trajetory.
 <p align="center">
      <img src="./docs/latex/figures/heatmap_1_Robot_1.png" height="180"/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./docs/latex/figures/heatmap_rl_robot1.png" height="180"/>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./docs/latex/figures/post_rl_rw.gif" height="180"/>
 </p>